 Compare your search terms here, so if you are pondering between two niche blogs, it is useful to take a look at the relative popularity.

 If the graph for the last year looks flat, check the previous five years (select date ranges from the drop-down menu) – find that popularity is slowly declining.

-Will you be happy to be associated with this niche.
+Will You be Happy to be associated with the Niche You Found?

-Although you could blog under a pseudonym, you should not choose a niche that people would not want to associate.
+Although you could blog under a pseudonym, you should not choose a niche that people would not want to associate with.

 Although it’s not necessary to publish a blog to everyone you know, it’s useful to feel confident and happy when sharing with friends, family, and people you already know on the Internet — it can help increase blog traffic in the early days.

-Think twice about the niche of the blog with which you do not want to associate a name.
+Think twice about “finding your niche” of the blog with which you do not want to associate a name.